 Cruisers.
-When most Americans who do not ride think of motorcycles, the image of a low seat, loud pipes, a fat rear wheel and a relaxed riding position come to mind.
+When most Americans who do not ride think of motorcycles, the image of a low seat, loud pipes, a fat rear wheel, and a relaxed riding position comes to mind.
 They are the quintessential motorcycle of the interstates, the freeways, and the coastal roads.
 They are the motorcycles of America.

 As a beginner, you might be chomping at the bit to go out and buy the latest and greatest muscle cruiser and rip it up and down main street, but we would advise against that.
 Instead, with the cruiser market being one of the most competitive in the USA, almost all manufacturers, even the European and Japanese ones, have cruiser options that will give you that low riding feeling while also letting you get familiar with the way that cruisers ride, handle, stop, and take off from a stop.

-For 2021 we’re going to go over more than just recommendations.
-We’re going to explain why each bike is a perfect beginner bike, and then also outline what that cruiser will graduate into.
+For 2022 we’re going to go over more than just recommendations.
+We will explain why each bike is a perfect beginner bike and then outline what that cruiser will graduate into.

 The Honda Rebel 500, when it was introduced in 2017, quickly became one of the most popular and loved beginner cruisers of all time.
 With the consideration that sportbikes and cruiser-style bikes often are within a few percentage points of each other in sales, Honda wanted to bring more riders over to the cruiser side of things, and so went with the formula that had worked with so many of their bikes becoming beginner favorites: Simplicity.

 What makes it so is the 883cc Evolution V-Twin that gives it its name.
-It’s an extremely forgiving engine, with 50 HP and just about 54 lb-ft of torque.
-Power delivery is linear, and the superb framework of the bike lets you know everything that the bike is doing through your legs, butt, and hands.
+It’s an extremely forgiving engine, with just about 54 lb-ft of torque.
+Harley typically does not share peak power figures, but power delivery is linear, and the superb framework of the bike lets you know everything that the bike is doing through your legs, butt, and hands.
 Unlike the bigger Harley bikes, it’s light enough and pared down enough that you will learn how it wants to communicate with you, telling you things such as how its tires are gripping, how it’s feeling in the corners, and the like.

-If you start off on a Harley-Davidson Iron 883, you will have to pay a little more for a badge premium, because there is still the belief that Harley’s are the bikes of America.
-But at a hair under $10,000, you won’t find a more forgiving and generous entry point to the wide world of customizable cruisers that Harley-Davidson makes.
+If you start on a Harley-Davidson Iron 883, you will have to pay a little more for a badge premium because there is still the belief that Harley’s are the bikes of America.
+Prices start at a hair under $11,000, but since Harley discontinued its Street line-up of bikes, you won’t find a more forgiving and generous entry point to the wide world of customizable cruisers that Harley-Davidson makes.

-“The other American company,” many will say about Indian.
-Much like Harley-Davidson, if you set aside the social opinions and focus purely on the machinery, the 2021 Indian Scout Sixty is a super entry point into the premium cruiser segment.
+“The other American company,” many will say about Indian Motorcycles.
+Much like Harley-Davidson, if you set aside the social opinions and focus purely on the machinery, the Indian Scout Sixty is a super entry point into the premium cruiser segment.

-Considered as a mild hybrid between a sport cruiser and a bobber cruiser, the Scout Sixty has a wonderfully growling 1,000cc V-Twin piped out through two beautiful exhausts, with 78 HP and 65 lb-ft of torque.
+Considered a mild hybrid between a sports cruiser and a bobber cruiser, the Scout Sixty has a wonderfully growling 1,000cc V-Twin piped out through two beautiful exhausts, with 78hp and 65 lb-ft of torque.
 The seat is premium leather.
-The paint is applied with the same care as that put on a Bentley Continental GT.
+The paint is applied with the same care as a Bentley Continental GT.
 The options list for the bike is as long as about 17 arms.
 It is to cruisers as Mercedes is to executive sedans, a comfortable, capable, and reliable premium option.

-And if the engine power and torque scare you slightly, keep in mind that the Scout Sixty is a mid-weight, at 544 lbs wet.
-As well, when you roll on the throttle, you’ll get the classic V-twin rumble, and a gorgeously linear response, surging you down the road without making it a scary thing to do.
+When you roll on the throttle, you’ll get the classic V-twin rumble and a gorgeously linear response, surging you down the road without making it a scary thing to do.
 And, it is true, once you are hooked on Indian cruisers, you’re pretty much destined to love the premium cruiser market… which doesn’t really matter because Indian makes premium cruisers of all types!